David-gbenga/Movie_Recommendation_system_Project/README.md

- I lead a team of Data Scientist on the development of a recommendation system(content based or collaborative filtering recommendation algorithms)
+ I led a team of Data Scientist on the development of a recommendation system(content based or collaborative filtering recommendation algorithms)

 FINAL NOTEBOOK_RECOMMENDATION _SYSTEM: This the ipynb file (Jupyter notebook) it contains all the codes for thos project.